 We shall remember them.

-Ninety-one years ago today, on the evening of November 10-11, the Canadian Corps had reached the outskirts of Mons, and the men began to prepare for the end of the war on the morrow.
+One hundred years ago, on the evening of November 10-11, the Canadian Corps had reached the outskirts of Mons and the men began to prepare for the end of the war on the morrow.
 To their shock and dismay, orders came down for the men to start marching.
 They were to capture Mons.
 Will Bird wrote of the reaction among the men that night in his book "Ghosts Have Warm Hands".
-The men were planning their lives after the war when and unexpected visitor showed up.
+The men were planning their lives after the war when an unexpected visitor showed up.

 "Bird!"
 It was the voice of the company-sergeant-major, harsh as a whip saw.
 "Get your section ready at once.
 Battle order. leave your other stuff in your billet."